zyratlo/texera/textdb/textdb-perftest/README.md

 If you are satisfied with the default queries, then move onto Step 4.

-If you want to use your own queries, please put query files to ./data-files/queries/ or specify the query file's path when run RunPerftests in the next step.
+If you want to use your own queries, please put query files to ./data-files/queries/ or specify the query file's path when running RunPerftests in the next step.

 If you want to use your own regex queries, please change the regex queries listed in RunPerftests.java.